AdaProj: Adaptively Scaled Angular Margin Subspace Projections for Anomalous Sound Detection with Auxiliary Classification Tasks: Experimental results

 \subsection{Investigating the impact of the subspace dimension on the performance}

 As an ablation study, different choices for the dimension of the subspaces have been compared experimentally on the DCASE2023 \ac{asd} dataset.
 The results can be found in \autoref{fig:comparison}.
 It can be seen, that, on the development set, the results are relatively stable while a larger dimension slightly improves the performance on the evaluation set without any significant differences.
 For subspace dimensions greater than $48$ the performances seem to slightly degrade again.
-In conclusion, the subspace dimension should be neither too high nor too low and a dimension of $32$ as used for the other experiments in this works appears to be a reasonable choice.
+In conclusion, the subspace dimension should be neither too high nor too low but other than that appears to not have a significant impact on the performance.
+Thus, a dimension of $32$, as used for the other experiments in this work, appears to be a reasonable choice.
+Since using the AdaProj with this subspace dimension also outperformed the other loss functions on the DCASE2022 \ac{asd} dataset (cf. \autoref{tab:performances}, this particular dimension may serve as a default hyperparameter setting for the AdaProj loss.